kbmackenzie/mewlix/README.md

 ## Special Thanks
 A big special thanks to my friend Jade for helping me stay sane through this project and for letting me talk endlessly about it these past few months.
 I wouldn't have been able to finish it without you, thank you! ♡

-A big special thanks to my friend Atom for letting me rant endlessly every time I found a roadblock in this project.
-I really appreciate it.